-The Freedom Foundation, formerly known as the Evergreen Freedom Foundation, is a libertarian think tank based in Olympia, Washington, whose mission is "to advance individual liberty, free enterprise, and limited, accountable government."
+The Freedom Foundation, formerly known as the Evergreen Freedom Foundation, is a libertarian think tank based in Olympia, Washington, whose mission is "to advance individual liberty, free enterprise, and limited, accountable government,' according to its website."
 Freedom Foundation is a member of the State Policy Network (SPN).
+It bill's itself as a "think tank," but it is well-known for advancing aggressive techniques to dismantle unions.
+It is funded in part by the Charles Koch Foundation.

 - 1 News and Controversies